RULES AND REGULATIONS

 - Operational Air Traffic are only allowed to operate in the following zones: LJR4, LJR5, LJR6 and TSA NATO

-- During planning phase pilots shall always indicate in the flight plan (RMK/OAT) at all times.
+- During planning phase pilots shall always indicate in the flight plan (RMK/OAT) and type (MILITARY/M) at all times.

 Intercepting Civil Aircraft